-- 35 (1) Under the item "Ministers' Statements", Budget Address the Minister of Finance may inform the House of his or her intention to present a Budget Address on a specific date. - (2) Upon receiving notice of a Budget Address Address, the Speaker shall place the item "Budget Address" on the Orders of the Day for the day of presentation immediately after "Prayer".
-Budget Address on Orders of the Day - (3) The item "Replies to Budget Address" shall be placed on the Orders of the Day after "Replies to Opening Address" on the day of the presentation of a budget and for the next six sitting days.
-Replies to Budget Address - (4) Every Member may make one reply to One reply a Budget Address which shall not exceed twenty minutes.
+- Under the item "Ministers' Statements", the Budget Address Minister of Finance may inform the House of announcement his or her intention to present a Budget Address on a specific date. - (2)Upon receiving notice of a Budget Address, Budget Address the Speaker shall place the item "Budget on Orders of the Address" on the Orders of the Day for the day of presentation immediately after "Prayer".
+A Budget Address must be provided in the Official Languages of defined by the Nunavut, as Official Languages Act.
+Translations of Budget Addresses may be filed with the Clerk subsequent to their having been delivered in the House. - (3) The item "Replies to Budget Address" shall be placed on the Orders of the Day after "Replies to Opening Address" on the day of the presentation of a budget and for the next 6 sitting days. - (4) Every Member may make one reply to a One reply Budget Address which shall not exceed 20 minutes.